-Reference Point Price Re-Calculation
+Reference Point Price Re-Calculation: Overview

-The NYISO is in the process of developing and validating revised reference point prices

-- The process involves recalculating 2017/2018 Capability Year reference points, and then applying 3 years of annual updates while accounting for the collaring mechanism applicable for the 2017-2021 reset period. - Software has been updated by Analysis Group using the original 2017-2021 DCR Net EAS Model and removing the original gas pricing alignment logic. - The modifications treats the gas price information as "flow day" and revises the alignment of prices for weekends/holidays. - The NYISO is continuing to review and validate the preliminary results. - The preliminary results show both increases and decreases over the four year horizon. - These results highlight that the misalignment of gas prices do not have a biased/unidirectional impact on reference point prices. - The NYISO expects to return to stakeholders on 9/30 with further discussion material on the results. - These results present changes to the reference prices.
-They do not reflect potential changes to the clearing prices which would need to account for available supply offers, applicable requirements and the nesting of capacity zones.
+- The NYISO has completed the process of developing and validating revised reference point prices - The process involves recalculating 2017/2018 Capability Year reference points, and then applying 3 years of annual updates while accounting for the collaring mechanism applicable for the 2017-2021 reset period. - Analysis Group updated the original 2017-2021 DCR Net EAS Model to remove the original gas pricing alignment logic. - The NYISO has completed its review of the updated model and revised results - The revised model has correctly removed the prior gas pricing date alignment logic. - The results show both increases and decreases over the four year horizon. - These results highlight that the misalignment of gas prices do not have a biased/unidirectional impact on reference point prices. - Changes in reference point prices presented herein do not reflect potential changes to the clearing prices which would need to account for available supply offers, applicable requirements and the nesting of capacity zones. - The revised version of the Net EAS Model is posted with today's meeting material